kroshu/kuka_drivers/doc/wiki/Sunrise_FRI.md

 #### Startup configuration

 The following configuration files are available in the `config` directory of the package:
-- `driver_config.yaml`: contains IP addresses and runtime parameters
+- `driver_config.yaml`: : contains runtime parameters of the `robot_manager` node
 - `ros2_controller_config.yaml`: contains the controller types for every controller name.
 Should be only modified if a different controller is to be used.
 The `configure_components_on_start` parameter should never be modified, which ensures that the hardware interface is not activated at startup.
 - configuration files for specific controllers, for further information, see the documentation of the given controller
 - `gpio_config.xacro`: contains the I/O setup of the system, but this was not tested yet

 ##### IP configuration
-The following parameter must be set in the driver configuration file:
-- `controller_ip`: IP address of the controller
+The IP address of robot controller must be provided as a launch argument.
+For further information see section [launch arguments](#launch-arguments).

 #### Runtime parameters
 The parameters in the driver configuration file can be also changed during runtime using the parameter interface of the `robot_manager` node: